dkyowell/PDFBlocks/Documentation/Documentation.md

 Document().renderPDF(size: .letter, margins: .init(.in(1)))
 ```

-### Page Wrapping
-In addition to explicitly defined pages, a VStack, VGrid, or Table can wrap their content across multiple pages.

 ## Platforms
 PDFBlocks can be used in AppKit, UIKit, SwiftUI, or even Mac console applications.
 While inspired by SwiftUI, PDFBlocks itself does not have any SwiftUI dependencies.